 The watery, temperate and fecund blue planet is perhaps not unique in the universe, but certainly unusual.
 The life forms which have evolved on it seem likely to be unique in the universe.

 Homo sapiens sapiens is the dominant life form on the blue planet, despite the recent evolutionary appearance of this species.
 Populations of this species vastly outnumber those of all other primates combined.
+The physical weight of human beings on the planet is 300 million tonnes; the physical weight of all other animals on the planet is 100 million tonnes.
 We are a sudden and major event in the evolutionary cycle.
 More, indeed: our impact on the planet constitutes a new epoch in geological time (the Anthropocene, following the Holocene) and our presence is bringing about something which only natural phenomena of extraordinary drama have been able to achieve before: an extinction episode.
+Some 52 per cent of the world’s animals have disappeared in the last 40 years.

 How should we respond to this?
 What follows is my response.